not-sekiun/PyIris/README.md

 # The PyIris Project
 The PyIris project is a modular, stealthy and flexible remote-access-toolkit.
-It allows users to dynamically build remote-access-trojan payloads (referred to as scouts) by loading and unloading specific modules (referred to as components), that grant scouts specific features.
-This allows you to cut down on file size and only use essential features making it less likely for antivirus to detect the scout.
-It also allows for highly customisable payloads that have low hard drive footprints as the scout never writes anything to the disk.
+It allows users to dynamically build, generate and encode remote-access-trojan payloads for remote control of other compromised hosts.

 # Demo of PyIris in action on multiple operating systems (Windows and Linux)
 ## Dynamically generating a payload in Windows